AppliedMechanics/AMfe/CONTRIBUTING.md

 you accept the BSD license conditions
 - [ ] If you used compiled code or a package from a private repo, is it correctly introduced in setup.py?

-Afterwards you can ask a reviewer to review its code.
+Afterwards you can ask a reviewer to review your code.
 Afterwards, the maintainer (currently Christian Meyer) decides over the final merge.

 New Features